-EOIR must increase the number of immigration judges as the pending caseload has been steadily increasing since FY 2006, hitting a new high of nearly 790,000 by October 1, 2018, and as a result the time it takes to close a case has increased.
-Recently, this caseload increase has been exacerbated by the increase in the number of new Notices to Appear (NTA) that DHS files before the immigration court.
-Over the course of FY 2017, DHS filed nearly 300,000 NTAs, representing a greater than 25 percent increase in new case receipts over FY 2016; DHS further increased that pace in FY 2018, filing nearly 305,000.
+EOIR must increase the number of immigration judges as the pending caseload has been steadily increasing since FY 2006, hitting a new high of nearly 1,050,000 at the end of FY 2019, and as a result the time it takes to close a case has increased.
+Recently, this caseload increase has been exacerbated by the increase in the number of new NTAs that DHS files before the immigration court.
+Over the course of FY 2017, DHS filed nearly 300,000 NTAs, representing a greater than 25 percent increase in new case receipts over FY 2016; DHS further increased that pace in FY 2018 and FY 2019, filing over 315,000 in FY 2018 and over 492,000 in FY 2019.
 Without corresponding increases in resources, combined with process improvements, EOIR will not be able to successfully manage the incoming caseload.

 As caseload has grown, processing time has increased.
 Certain typically lengthy applications, like asylum, have increased.
 Conversely, voluntary departure, a relatively speedier process, has decreased.
-These findings are also supported by the 2017 GAO report Actions Needed to Reduce

-Case Backlog and Address Long-Standing Management and Operational Challenges, which notes that the 23 percent increase in continuances from FY 2006 to FY 2015 has lengthened case processing time.
+These findings are also supported by the 2017 GAO report Actions Needed to Reduce Case Backlog and Address Long-Standing Management and Operational Challenges, which notes that the 23 percent increase in continuances from FY 2006 to FY 2015 has lengthened case processing time.

-EOIR must also increase the number of JLCs to account for increases in caseload, processing time, and change of venues (COV) and transfers, coupled with a decrease in the proportion of typically quick cases.
+EOIR must also increase the number of JLCs to account for increases in caseload, processing time, change of venues (COV) and transfers, coupled with a decrease in the proportion of typically quick cases.
 JLCs are a vital component of the immigration court system.
 JLCs conduct research, assist with legal analysis, and conduct initial legal drafting in support of IJs as IJs adjudicate cases.
 Currently, EOIR has a model of approximately one JLC to support every two IJs.
 This program request will enable EOIR to move to a ratio of one JLC to one IJ, with a focus on ensuring IJs currently without a full-time JLC are assigned coverage by a JLC.
 With a higher ratio of JLCs to IJs, EOIR will be able to issue more written decisions, rather than the immigration courts current reliance on oral decisions.
 An increase in written decisions and the use of JLCs would reduce the amount of time IJs spend on reviewing, editing, and preparing written decisions themselves.
 Furthermore, oral decisions require the IJ to call respondents back into the courtroom, using up valuable calendar time, whereas written decisions do not require respondents be present in the courtroom.
 In addition to helping with written decisions, an increase in available JLCs would also provide broader benefits with respect to managing an IJ's overall workload.